 Workplace Environment reviews are designed to identify systemic rather than individual issues and foster postal management efforts toward providing employees a stress-and adversity-free work environment.
 The unit accepts complaints from any PRC and postal employee, including OIG and Postal Inspection Service staff.
 Reviews may result in fact-finding reports to management or referral for specific suggested action, such as climate assessments.

-Total complaints reviewed and closed: 1089
+For the period: April 1 - September 30, 2024 Total complaints reviewed and closed: 1089

 Whistleblower Reprisal Investigations